rackerlabs/rackspace-how-to/content/rackspace-email/create-an-spf-policy.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

+An **SPF** policy by itself will not go far in terms of protecting the integrity of your domain's email.
+To create a truly robust email verification policy, you should create an **SPF** record policy, then [create a DKIM record](/how-to/enable-dkim-in-the-cloud-office-control-panel), and lastly [create a DMARC record policy](/how-to/create-a-dmarc-policy).

+### Create an SPF record

 1. Log in to the control panel for your domain DNS host.

 2. Create a TXT record with the following specifications.